By Michael Tetreault, Editor-In-Chief

 - FNCS Business Models require that the services paid for by members are not Medicare covered services.
 Accordingly, it is critical to have legal input with regard to structuring this model.
 Because Medicare regulations are likely to change frequently, especially with the ACA, ongoing legal monitoring is necessary in this type of model.

-According to a recent 2013 Physicians Practice Survey (2013 Staff Salary Survey) respondents in practices of six-to-10 physicians reported practicing in a concierge/membership practice.
+According to a 2013 Physicians Practice Survey (2013 Staff Salary Survey) respondents in practices of six-to-10 physicians reported practicing in a concierge/membership practice.
 Here are some more specific findings from the survey:

 - Solo practices: 2 percent are in concierge/membership practices.